tinygo-org/gobadge/README.md

 ```
 tinygo flash -target pybadge .
 ```

+Note: if you get a `permision denied` error; please, consult this [page](https://tinygo.org/docs/guides/tinygo-flash-errors/) for possible solution.
+You many need to restart the computer; afterward to get the group to stick.

 - To display a conference logo on your badge, use of the following target:
 ```